- Professor Alison Fletcher (chair and Long Professor) - ext. 3547

 A student with an AP score of 5 will see the Department Chair for review to determine what credit will be awarded.
 The student may receive general history credit or a direct equate to a Juniata History Course.

-HS-109 China and Japan to 1800 (Fall; Yearly; 3.00 Credits; H,I) Introduces students to the major themes in the histories of China and Japan from antiquity to about 1800.
-Special emphasis will be paid to the religious and philosophical foundations of Confucian civilization. $110 course fee for overnight trip to New York City, Washington, DC or Philadelphia for visit to a major art museum.
-Trip fee includes Asian dinner, transportation & accommodations.
+HS-109 China, Japan, and Korea to 1800 (Variable; Yearly; 4.00 Credits; H,I) Introduces students to the major themes in the histories of China, Japan, and Korea from antiquity to about 1800.
+Special emphasis will be paid to the religious and philosophical foundations of Confucian civilization.

 HS-199 Special Topics (Fall; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

-HS-200 The Great War (Variable; Yearly; 3.00 Credits; I,H,CW) This class is a social, cultural, and political history of the First World War.
-While the course will examine the different combatants and theaters of the war, we will focus on the perspective of Britain and the British Empire, as we seek to understand what it was like for soldiers and civilians to live through the war.
-No prerequisites.
+HS-200 The Great War (Variable; Variable; 4.00 Credits; I,H,CW,WK-HT) This class is a social, cultural, and political history of a global conflict that reshaped the twentieth century.
+Throughout the semester we will seek to understand what it was like for soldiers and civilians from many parts of the world to live thought this war.
+Pre- or Co-Req: FYC-101 or EN-110 or EN-109.

-HS-213 History of Ireland (Fall; Variable; 3.00 Credits; H) This course is an introduction to the history of Ireland, beginning with an overview of the early history.
-We will then explore the Tudor revolutions, English colonialism, the influence of religion on Irish identities, Irish Republicanism and home rule movements, the partition of Ireland, the creation of the Irish Republic, and the " troubles " in the North.
-No prerequisite.
+HS-213 History of Ireland (Variable; Variable; 4.00 Credits; H,WK-HT) This course is an introduction to the history of Ireland, beginning with an overview of the early history.
+We will explore the Tudor revolutions, English colonialism, the question of identity in the island, Irish Republicanism. home rule movements, the partition of Ireland, and the " troubles " in the North of the island of Ireland.
+Pre-Req: FYC-101 or EN-110 or EN-109

-HS-215 Rome: Republic to Empire (Spring; Variable; 3.00 Credits; H) People through history have imagined Rome in different ways, and it conjures up lots of different images for us: civilization; barbarism; conquest; freedom; slavery; technology; virtue and vice.
-In this course we will explore the period between the founding of Roman civilization and the year 325 A.D., examining what the Romans thought and said about themselves and what they mean to us today.
+HS-215 Rome: Republic to Empire (Variable; Variable; 4.00 Credits; H,WK-HT) People through history have imagined Rome in different ways, and it conjures up lots of different images for us: civilization; barbarism; conquest; freedom; slavery; technology; virtue and vice.
+In this course, we will explore the period between the founding of Roman civilization and the year 325 A.D., examining what the Romans thought and said about themselves and what they mean to us today.

 HS-299 Special Topics (Variable; Variable; 1.00-4.00 Credits) Offers supplements to the regular departmental program, exploring topics and areas not regularly scheduled.
 Note: Students may take each ST: course for credit.